End-to-End Conformal Calibration for Optimization Under Uncertainty: Introduction

 \section{Introduction}

 Well-calibrated estimates of forecast uncertainty are vital for risk-aware decision-making in many real-world systems.
-For instance, grid-scale battery operators forecast electricity prices to schedule battery charging/discharging to maximize profit, while they rely on uncertainty estimates to minimize financial or operational risk.
-Similarly, financial investors use forecasts of asset returns along with uncertainty estimates to maximize portfolio returns while minimizing downside risk.
+For instance, grid-scale battery operators forecast electricity prices to schedule battery charging/discharging to maximize profit, while accounting for forecast uncertainty to mitigate financial or operational risk.
+Similarly, financial investors use forecasts of asset returns with uncertainty estimates to maximize portfolio returns while minimizing downside risk.

-Historically, approaches for decision-making under uncertainty have often treated the estimation of uncertainty separately from its use for downstream decision-making.
-This ``estimate then optimize'' (ETO) paradigm \citep{chenreddy_data-driven_2022} separates the problem into an ``estimate'' stage, where a predictive model is trained to forecast the uncertain quantity, yielding an uncertainty set estimate, followed by an ``optimize'' stage, where the forecast uncertainty is used to make a decision.
-Notably, any cost or loss associated with the downstream decision is usually not provided as feedback to the predictive model.
+Traditional approaches to decision-making under uncertainty often follow an “estimate-then-optimize” (ETO) paradigm \citep{chenreddy_data-driven_2022}, in which the uncertainty estimation and decision-making stages are decoupled.
+In the ``estimation'' stage, a predictive model is trained to forecast a target quantity along with an uncertainty set.
+In the ``optimization'' stage, this uncertainty estimate informs a downstream decision.
+Crucially, the cost or performance of the downstream decision is typically not fed back into the training of the predictive model.

 A recent line of work \citep{chenreddy_data-driven_2022,patel_conformal_2024,wang_learning_2024,chenreddy_end--end_2024} has made steps toward bridging the gap between uncertainty quantification and robust optimization-driven decision-making, where optimization problems take a forecast uncertainty set as a parameter, as is common in energy systems \citep{yan_robust_2020,parvar_optimal_2022} and financial applications \citep{gregory_robust_2011,quaranta_robust_2008}.
 However, existing approaches are suboptimal for several reasons: